Chinese Business Tradition

 As some populations had been freed from working in the land, they were able to conduct more profitable craft and commerce businesses, while the roads and waterways built to allow the hydraulic projects to proceed made the inter-regional trade possible.

 All these paved the way for the rise of the merchant class in China.
-Over the time these highly mobile group of people grew so powerful that they eventually overthrew the Xia and set up a kingdom ruled by the merchants.
+Over time these highly mobile group of people grew so powerful that they eventually overthrew the Xia and set up a kingdom ruled by the merchants.

 The Failure of the Merchant Dynasty: Opening up to Everything that Generates Profit

-As Shang people indulged in commercial activities and placed the pursuit for profit above anything else, their agriculture sector gradually weakened, so the kingdom kept waging wars against its neighbours in the east along China’s coastline where the lands were under a better care thus more fertile and agricultural products abundant.
+As Shang people indulged in commercial activities and placed the pursuit for profit above anything else, their agriculture sector gradually weakened, so the kingdom kept waging wars against its neighbours in the east along China’s coastline where the lands were under better care thus more fertile and agricultural products abundant.
 The wars helped expand Shang to include today’s Jiangsu, Zhejiang and Fujian provinces, but it also depleted the state financially.

 As a merchant society, the people of Shang were basically governed by business contracts.
 Apart from that, they felt no obligation to help the community when needed or defend the territory when attacked.
 After all, they had little attachment to the land, either physically or emotionally.

-Since the ethic foundation that bounds individuals together into a society crumpled, the authority had to rely heavily on the laws to keep the order, and the laws of Shang were numerous and the punishments were ruthless.
+Since the ethical foundation that bounds individuals together into a society crumpled, the authority had to rely heavily on the laws to keep the order, and the laws of Shang were numerous and the punishments were ruthless.

 A morally corrupted litigation riddled state that was based on bubble economy and harsh punishment could gain no loyalty from its citizens; when a duke called for rebellion, the soldiers responded immediately, and the last merchant king burned himself in the palace.